Comprehensive Legal Support from a DC Estate Administration Attorney

 What Happens if Someone Dies without a Will?

 When someone dies without a will in Washington, DC, a court-appointed personal representative will administer the estate from the decedent’s relatives, usually the surviving spouse or child.
-The personal representative will distribute the assets among the deceased’s legal heirs according to the DC’s intestacy succession laws.
+According to the DC’s intestacy succession laws, the personal representative will distribute the assets among the deceased’s legal heirs.

 Can a Will Avoid Probate in Washington, DC?

 All wills must go through probate in DC.
 However, small estates of $40,000 or less qualify for a simplified, faster process.
-It’s important to have a comprehensive estate plan in place to save your family the trouble of going through probate.
+It’s essential to have a comprehensive estate plan in place to save your family from going through probate.
 Our wills and trusts lawyer can help you.